-- Agency Section 106 Agreements with Indian tribes and Native Hawaiian organizations (SPO Memo) The Senior Policy Officials memo highlights the 36 CFR 800.2 (c)(2)(E)) agreements with Indian tribes and Native Hawaiian organizations as a vehicle that can address all aspects of a tribe’s or Native Hawaiian organization’s participation in the review process and be of benefit to all parties.
+- Agency Section 106 Agreements with Indian tribes and Native Hawaiian organizations (SPO Memo) The Senior Policy Officials memo highlights the 36 CFR 800.2 (c)(2)(ii)(E)) agreements with Indian Tribes and Native Hawaiian organizations as a vehicle that can address all aspects of an Indian Tribe’s or Native Hawaiian organization’s participation in the review process and be of benefit to all parties.

 - Native American Traditional Cultural Landscapes and the Section 106 Review Process: Questions and Answers This guidance addresses common questions about traditional cultural landscapes and to advance the dialogue about how these expansive should be considered in the Section 106 process.

 - Section 106 and the U.N.
 Declaration on the Rights of Indigenous Peoples: General Information and Guidance